New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 The Fight for Funding

 While studying at Alabama A&M, Toombs met Dr. Ram Rao, a professor and nutritional biochemist who inspired her to study Food Science.
-She later pursued a doctorate in the same field.
-She completed her dissertation on childhood nutrition, comparing students’ diets in low- and high-income households, which launched her career in agricultural policy.
+She later pursued a doctorate in Nutritional Science.
+She completed her dissertation on childhood nutrition, comparing students’ food and nutrient intake, dietary practices, physical activity, and body mass index of adolescents from lower-income and higher-income households, which laundered her career in agricultural policy.

 “When I was […] working on my PhD, I was actually looking for opportunities to do my research in a federal lab because, at Howard, we did not have a lot of funding to support all of the graduate students,” she said.
 “I had to patiently wait for my advisor to inform me if a grant was funded so that I was able to develop the research for my dissertation.”

-She was able to secure internships and conduct her research at federal labs in the D.C. area but was unable to get paid.
+She was able to secure internships at federal labs in the D.C. area but was unable to get paid.
 So, her next goal was to work alongside a scientist to conduct funded research and get paid while doing it.
 With time and persistence, she kept learning and networking, attending seminars with federal researchers at Howard knowing this was the direction she hoped her career would take.
-Through this, she met her mentor, Dr. Ellen Harris.
+Through this, she met her mentor, Dr. Ellen Harris, who served as the Research leader of the USDA-ARS Community Nutrition Research Group at that time.
 She called Harris quarterly in search of opportunities with the USDA.
 She eventually secured an internship position and was able to complete her Ph.D. dissertation.

 After graduation, while applying for a post-doc, Dr. Harris alerted Toombs about an open position for a Program Specialist for Food Science and Nutrition at the Cooperative State Research, Education & Extension Service (CSREES), aka “NIFA before it was reorganized to NIFA.”
 It couldn’t have been a better fit for her (she was even told she was a bit overqualified!)
 In her new role, she found herself working alongside some of the same experts she cited in her doctoral dissertation.